-Typically, maps illustrating suggested routes to school are created in collaboration with public works staff, school administration, and parent volunteers who are familiar with the conditions of the various routes to school.
+Typically, maps illustrating suggested routes to school are created \perp in collaboration with public works staff, school administration, and parent volunteers who are familiar with the conditions of the various routes to school.
 However, teachers and students can get involved in the process as well.
 Mike Schulist, a science teacher at Miller Creek Elementary School, created a classroom lesson out of the route mapping process.

-Students plotted on a map where they live and how they got to school, which was used to create a travel mode map.
-Then they mapped out their walking and bicycling routes before assessing the best locations for meeting spots for pedestrians and cyclists.
+Students plotted on a map where they live and how they travel to school.
+The information was used to create a map identifying biking and walking routes and the best locations for students to meet on their way to school.
 With help from SR2S staff and a parent volunteer, a final suggested route map was created and provided to parents, along with a pledge to walk or cycle more days during the week.

-The route map and pledge are now part of the school's "50% Challenge," which has the goal that every day 50% or more of Miller Creek's students will walk or bike to school.
+The route map and pledge are now part of the school's "50% Challenge," which has the goal that every day 50% or more of Miller Creek's students will walk or hike to school